National Geographic Picks Uganda in 2013. What about now? It remains one of the best in the World Destination.

 2019 – National Geographic UK – Traveller – place Uganda on “the Cool List.”

 Twice in six years, National Geographic chose Uganda.
-In 2019 Uganda was the first choice for its UK-Traveller Cool List.
+In 2019 Uganda was the first choice for its UK Traveller Cool List.
 Since 2013 a lot has happened in Tourism.
-Uganda is not the Premier Primate Destination.
-It is the preferred choice for Gorilla Trekkers.
-It is the best Chimpanzee trekking destination in East Africa.
+Uganda is not the Premier Primate Destination but the preferred choice for Gorilla Trekkers, and it is the best Chimpanzee trekking destination in East Africa.

-The Wildlife population in Uganda has not been plagued by poaching of Elephants like other countries, and the elephant population is coming back to 1960s levels.
+The Wildlife population in Uganda has not been plagued by poaching of Elephants like in other countries, and the elephant population is returning to 1960s levels.
 Kidepo Valley Park, one of the best wildlife parks in Africa, has become an attraction drawing visitors from around the globe.

 Uganda remains one of the most popular destinations in East Africa.
-It is the Premier Primate Destination in all of Africa.
-Uganda is primates plus – offering what no other East African country can.
+It is the Premier Primate Destination in all of Africa, and Uganda is primates plus – offering what no other East African country can.